SDF accuse Turkey of violating ceasefire in NE Syria

 "The super-power of peace, Turkey," said the main headline in Thursday's edition of the pro-government Sabah newspaper.

 An opinion poll published by pollster Areda Survey last week showed more than three quarters of Turks supported the so-called Operation Peace Spring.
+The findings were based on the responses of 2,160 people between Oct.
+11-14.

 However, the incursion has deepened a sense of alienation among Turkey's Kurds, which is also being fuelled by a crackdown on the country's main pro-Kurdish party.